Thanu Padmanabhan: Research

 Padmanabhan's research was on the fields of gravitation and cosmology which includes quantum gravity and nature of dark energy.
 During 2002–2015, he provided a clear interpretation of gravity as an emergent phenomenon (like elasticity or fluid dynamics) and showed that this paradigm extends to a wide class of theories of gravitation including, but not limited to, general relativity.
 Padmanabhan could show that several peculiar aspects of classical gravitational theories find natural interpretations in this approach.
 Such an interpretation also provides a novel solution to the cosmological constant problem.
 He gave two lectures at the Oxford–Cambridge collaborative conference on "Cosmology and the Constants of Nature" about this.

 Popular (non-technical) descriptions of Padmanabhan's research have been published in Scientific American (India), and a more technical description is available in an article from the Gravity Research Foundation in 2008, that describes his First Prize work.
-Another popular article about his work which appeared in a German science magazine along with the English translation is available on his home page.
+Another popular article about his work which appeared in a German science magazine along with the English translation.
 An interview of Padmanabhan by George Musser about his work can be found here.